neuviemeporte/f15se2-ex/README.md

 ## Status

-The entire game is playable, rendering and input handling is ported to SDL, sound works using Adlib emulation through [Nuked-OPL3](https://github.com/nukeykt/Nuked-OPL3) and joystick input is supported (though not configurable right now).
+The entire game is playable, rendering and input handling is ported to SDL, sound works using Adlib emulation through [Nuked-OPL3](https://github.com/nukeykt/Nuked-OPL3) and joystick/gamepad input is supported (though not configurable right now).
 Multiple improvements have been implemented including high resolution and widescreen support with some bugs from the original having been fixed too.
 Work is ongoing to add more features and eliminate bugs.

 ## Screenshots